Ralpina/fungalOTUpipeline/README.md

    ```results/notmatched_contigs.fasta```: sequences of the contigs for which a match in UNITE was not found (they may match with a lower similarity threshold);
    ```results/notmatched_singlets.fasta```: sequences of the singlets for which a match in UNITE was not found (they may match with a lower similarity threshold).

+The number of sequences successfully found in UNITE will be printed on screen.
 At this point, we can have an idea of the taxonomic composition of our dataset (which will depend on the taxonomic composition of UNITEv9!).